MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-config-group.md

 The following options are available for configuration groups:

  - Duplicate a configuration group
-Select this option if new configuration groups need duplicate an existing configuration group.
+Select this option to duplicate an existing confirmation group to create a new configuration group.
 Once a configuration group is duplicated, select **OK**.
 A duplicate configuration group is created with all the fields same as the chosen configuration group except **Group name** and **Group description**.

  - Delete configuration groups